 6. Ensure SAAX is connected directly to the power source

-We recommend that you power the SAAX directly from a 12 V power source, such as a battery, without going through the data logger.
-The current being drawn by the SAAX can overwhelm the logger's ability to provide power.
+When logging with Campbell Scientific data loggers via a Measurand SAA232 or SAA232-5 interface, we recommend that you power the SAAX directly from a 12 V power source, such as a battery, without going through the data logger.
+The current being drawn by the SAAX can overwhelm the logger's ability to provide power under some circumstances.
 This can lead to bad readings being recorded by the logger as the SAAX is not receiving appropriate power.
 We recommend connecting the red and black wires from the SAA232 or SAA232-5 directly to the power source instead of a logger's 12 V and G terminals.